Which analyst expects Travere Therapeutics Inc. (TVTX) to perform well in the near future? - The Dwinnex

 Earnings Estimates

-As of right now, 7 analysts gave their recommendation on the stock of the company.
+There are 7 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.96 for the current quarter, with a high estimate of -$0.69 and a low estimate of -$1.17, while EPS last year was -$0.84.
 The consensus estimate for the next quarter is -$0.65, with high estimates of $0.51 and low estimates of -$1.18.

 Analysts are recommending an EPS of between -$2.78 and -$5 for the fiscal current year, implying an average EPS of -$4.06.
 EPS for the following year is -$3.01, with 9 analysts recommending between -$1.31 and -$6.